robcarver17/pysystemtrade/docs/userguide.md

 ### System Caching
 </a>

 Pulling in data and calculating all the various stages in a system can be a time consuming process.
 So the code supports caching.
-When we first ask for some data by calling a stage method, like `system.data.get_instrument_price("EDOLLAR")`, the system first checks to see if it has already pre-calculated this figure.
+When we first ask for some data by calling a stage method, like `system.portfolio.get_notional_position("EDOLLAR")`, the system first checks to see if it has already pre-calculated this figure.
 If not then it will calculate the figure from scratch.
 This in turn may involve calculating preliminary figures that are needed for this position, unless they've already been pre-calculated.
 So for example to get a combined forecast, we'd already need to have all the individual forecasts from different trading rule variations for a particular instrument.
 Once we've calculated a particular data point, which could take some time, it is stored in the system object cache (along with any intermediate results we also calculated).
 The next time we ask for it will be served up immediately.

 Most of the time you shouldn't need to worry about caching.
 If you're testing different configurations, or updating or changing your data, you just have to make sure you recreate the system object from scratch after each change.
-A new system object will have no cache.
+A new system object will have an empty cache.

 ```python
 from copy import copy